Develop custom Excel task panes and action panes for

 The Advanced Exel Task Pane provides a simple infrastructure that allows implementing the wait-a-little schema: the ADXPostMessage method and the ADXPostMessageReceived event.

 Currently we know at least one situation that this trick is required.
 Imagine that you show a custom task pane and you need to set the focus on a control on this pane.
 It isn't a problem to do this in, say the Activated event.
 Nevertheless, it is useless because Excel, continuing its initialization, captures the focus off the pane.
 With the above-said method and event you can make your custom Excel task pane look like it never loses focus: in the Activated event handler, you call the ADXPostMessage method specifying a unique parameter set and, in the ADXPostMessageReceived event, you check for that parameter set; when you get the appropriate ADXPostMessageReceived event, you set the focus on the control.
 Here we are!
-Beware, there will be a huge lot of inappropriate ADXPostMessageReceived events.
+Beware, there will be a huge lot of inappropriate messages in the ADXPostMessageReceived event.

-Building an Excel custom task pane
+Building an advanced Excel task pane

 1. Adding the Excel Task Panes manager

-2. Adding a custom task pane
+2. Adding an advanced Excel task pane

-To add a custom task pane to your Excel add-in project, choose the corresponding wizard in the Add New Item Dialog.
+To add a task pane to your Excel add-in project, choose the corresponding wizard in the Add New Item Dialog.

 3.Customizing the Excel pane